abarichello/bfheroesFesl/README.md

 # nextWave/backend (fesl)

-`backend` is an implementation of the `GameSpy` network adapted for Battlefield Heroes use.
+`FESL` is the name of the Backend for Battlefield Heroes.

 ## Configuration